Beta: unbeta'd, but still carefully edited with a Sherlock Holmes-style magnifying glass :)

 "Yes, before you ask, I just got laid," Jack added with a smirk.
 "Apparently I'm well-versed in mating sign language.
 You should think about getting laid too, you old prude."

-"S'not as though I scanned any of them with my sonic to check," the Doctor frowned.
+"S'not as though I scanned any of them with my sonic to check."

-"No, that's my train of thought," Jack said cheekily, peering through the leaf-curtain.
+"No, that's my thought process," Jack said cheekily, peering through the leaf-curtain.
 "Is this a habit of yours, watching Rose snooze?
 Does she always scowl like that?
 Ooh, have you made her come in her sleep?"
 He sounded beyond excited at the prospect.

 "Were you hoping I wasn't?" he winked.